 In the suit filed in New York today, the “Jane Doe” plaintiff is revealed to be the same plaintiff as in the California suit.
 Details in the New York complaint differ slightly, however, including a claim that Trump’s comments to the media after Johnson filed the California suit amounted to defamation.
 The new complaint also alleges that Trump knew the plaintiff was 13 years old at the time of the alleged assault, something that does not appear in the California filing.

 After Johnson submitted the first suit in April, Trump vehemently denied the allegations, saying “these allegations are not only false, but disgusting at the highest level and clearly framed to solicit media attention or, perhaps, are simply politically motivated.
 There is absolutely no merit to these allegations.
 Period.”

 An attorney for the plaintiff, Thomas Meagher, did not immediately return requests seeking comment.
 The website for Meagher’s New Jersey-based firm indicates that it primarily specializes in intellectual property law.

-Epstein, a billionaire financier and current registered sex offender, pleaded guilty in Palm Beach County to soliciting an underage prostitute in 2008 after a lengthy investigation.
-He served 13 months in jail.
+Epstein, a billionaire financier and current registered sex offender, pleaded guilty to soliciting an underage prostitute in 2008 after a lengthy investigation.
+He served 13 months in prison.
 In 2015, a woman named Virginia Roberts accused Epstein of making her a sex slave in the service of the likes of Prince Andrew, Duke of York and the Harvard law professor Alan Dershowitz.
 Several other women have reached settlements with Epstein outside of court.